ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 * Unvalidated Redirect (Open Redirect)

 ### Ensuring security of Ballerina standard libraries
-Security sensitive functions and actions of Ballerina standard libraries are decorated with  `@sensitive` parameter annotation that denotes untrusted (tainted) data should not be passed to the parameter.
+Security sensitive functions and actions of Ballerina standard libraries are decorated with  `@sensitive` parameter annotation that denotes untrusted data (tainted data) should not be passed to the parameter.
 For example, `sqlQuery` parameter of `ballerina/sql`, `select` action.

 ```ballerina
 public native function select (@sensitive string sqlQuery, (typedesc|()) recordType,